Welcome to Zorro! Getting Started

 a 'robot' and not a trading platform, but has some elements of both.
 Technically it's a frontend to a software library specialized on time series analysis and trading strategies.
-The frontend allows with a few button clicks to train machine learning algorithms, optimize parameters, backtest system with several methods, and trade them live with
+The frontend allows with a few button clicks to edit strategy scripts, train machine learning algorithms, optimize parameters, backtest system with several methods, and trade them live with